bobwya/bobwya/README.md

 	games-util/lutris : Lutris is an open gaming platform for Linux.
-It helps you install and manage your games in a unified interface. kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use KDE/Plasma 5 file dialogs, file associations, protocol handlers and other KDE/Plasma 5 integration features. mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-tv/freetuxtv : freetuxtv GTK+ WebTV and Web Radio player for Linux. media-video/filebot-bin : FileBot tool for organizing and renaming your movies, tv shows or anime, and music. (java jar) media-video/handbrake : Handbrake A/V Conversion Tool
+It helps you install and manage your games in a unified interface. kde-misc/kmozillahelper : helper application that allows Mozilla Firefox to use KDE/Plasma 5 file dialogs, file associations, protocol handlers and other KDE/Plasma 5 integration features. mail-client/thunderbird-kde-opensuse : Thunderbird mail client, with OpenSUSE Patchset for better KDE Desktop integration. media-libs/avidemux-core : Avidemux is a free open-source program designed for multi-purpose video editing and processing (core libraries). media-libs/avidemux-plugins : Avidemux is a free open-source program designed for multi-purpose video editing and processing (plugins). media-tv/freetuxtv : freetuxtv GTK+ WebTV and Web Radio player for Linux. media-video/avidemux : Avidemux is a free open-source program designed for multi-purpose video editing and processing (main frontends). media-video/filebot-bin : FileBot tool for organizing and renaming your movies, tv shows or anime, and music. (java jar) media-video/handbrake : Handbrake A/V Conversion Tool
 	media-video/h264enc : h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system to encode video files